ventuals/ventuals-contracts/scripts/README.md

 ## call-transfer-to-core.js

-A script to transfer HYPE from GenesisVaultManager's HyperEVM balance to HyperCore and delegate it to validators.
+A script to transfer HYPE from StakingVaultManager's HyperEVM balance to HyperCore and delegate it to validators.

 ### Description

-This script calls the `transferToCoreAndDelegate()` function on the GenesisVaultManager contract.
+This script calls the `transferToCoreAndDelegate()` function on the StakingVaultManager contract.
 This function transfers HYPE from the vault's HyperEVM balance to HyperCore and automatically delegates it to the default validator.
 You can either transfer all available balance or specify a specific amount.

 ### Prerequisites